Assessment Review Board - Complaints

 Payment of the filing fee may be made in person at the Assessment Review Board office by cash, cheque, debit, Visa or Mastercard.
-Payment may be made by mail by cheque.
-Payment may be made by phone by Visa or Mastercard.
+Payment may be made by mailing a cheque or can also be made by phone using Visa or Mastercard.

 An agent making a complaint on behalf of an assessed person must also file a complete

 Once a complaint is filed with the Assessment Review Board it will be scheduled for a hearing.
 Notice of the hearing, including the date and location, will be given in accordance with the Matters Relating to Assessment Complaints Regulation.